 Suzzallo & Allen Libraries and Odegaard Library are the major locations for Geography collections, with an emphasis on popular and undergraduate-focused books in Odegaard Library.
 Maps are located in the map collection.
-Check for the location of video and audio sources in the Audio & Video Research Guide.
+Check for the location of video and audio sources in the Video & Streaming Video Research Guide.

 Other related collections: